Mac-STAT/Stat155Notes/docs/04-logistic-regression.md

 - If the ratio is equal to one, the numerator equals the denominator (odds of success are equal for the two groups --> no relationship).

-In this case, we have an odds ratio < 1 which means that the estimated odds of o-ring failure is lower for increased temperatures (in particular by increasing by 1 degree).
-This makes sense since we saw that the chance of o-ring failure decrease with warmer temperatures.
+In this case, we have an odds ratio < 1 which means that the estimated odds of o-ring failure is lower for increased temperatures (in particular by increasing by 1 degree Fahrenheit).
+This makes sense since we saw in experimental data that the proportion of o-ring failures was lower in warmer temperatures.

 ## Prediction

-On January 28, 1986, the temperature was 26 F degrees.
-Let's predict the chance of "success," which is a failure of o-rings in our data context, at that temperature.
+On January 28, 1986, the temperature was 26 degrees F. Let's predict the chance of "success," which is a failure of o-rings in our data context, at that temperature.

 ```r